nherson/euler/README.md

-euler
+Euler
 =====

-A C library of solutions to problems on Project Euler
+A repo containing implemented solutions to problems found on Project Euler.